rboeke/power-outages-analysis/README.md

-# Examining Power Outage Factors: When Will the Lights Go Out?
+# Examining Power Outage Factors: When Will Your Next Power Outage Be?
-## Rachel Boeke | boeker@umich.edu

-Created for EECS 398 at the University of Michigan.
+Created by Rachel Boeke (boeker@umich.edu) for EECS 398 at the University of Michigan.

 ## Introduction
 **When will your next power outage be?** \
+\
 **How can we predict (or even prevent) a power outage and its impact before it happens?**\
+\
 **Examining some of the factors that play a role is one place to start...**\
 \
 Using [power outage data provided by researchers at Purdue University](https://www.sciencedirect.com/science/article/pii/S2352340918307182#bib6), I wanted to answer the question: